Skip to content Skip to footer navigation

 General tips to keep energy costs down

-Switch them off
+1. Switch things off

 Alternatively, consider using a standby electricity controller for your home entertainment equipment.
 These devices automatically switch off appliances when they're not being used.